 - The Educational Psychologist,

-- sensory outreach team,
+- sensory outreach teams for hearing and vision,

 - early years SEN support team,